Self-care tips for Moms Without a Support System Feels Like a Myth

 6. Lower your expectations

+If you’re looking for mom tips that are parenting game changers, then this one is it!
 This can be applied to everything.
 Meal times.
 How much you expect yourself to get done in a day.
 How presentable your kid looks walking out the door.
 How often you clean.
 How well you fold laundry.
 How many things you volunteer for at your kids school.
 The list goes on.
 You simply cannot do it all and by trying to, you will only stress yourself out.
 By taking things off the list and by living by the mantra “done is better than perfect, you will be able to create more opportunities for self care and prioritising you.

 7. Plan your playtime with them

 When you plan out portions of the day where you will be actively engaged with your children in play, you can feel less guilty about the times you are not.
 This doesn’t mean you can’t include them in cooking and everyday tasks but it is a myth that we need to be actively playing with our children all day long.
 You have a house to run, you may have work to do, and you have yourself to take care of too.

 I’ve always found that rather than half pay attention to my kids for long periods, they and I both prefer shorter bursts of really intentional time.
 It doesn’t sound like self care, but intentionally playing also means intentionally saying that other points in your days are “me time”.

 Out of all of the tips for moms out there, this one is one of my favourites.
 Girl, buy yourself some stuff, stop making excuses, spending all your money on the kids and feeling guilty about anything you buy for yourself.
 You deserve it.
 Chances are, your kids have more than they need anyway.
 Maybe it’s a fancy coffee on your errand run, maybe it’s a new outfit, or maybe it’s getting your nails done once in a while.
 You deserve to treat yourself and not feel bad about it.
 Strapped for time because your kids are stuck to your hip?
 Order online, it’s 2022.
 Treat yo’self.